flenniken/collections/docs/collection-maker.md

 [![Tmp Folder](tmp-listing.png)](#)

 Transcode each .mov to .mp4 (H.264).  .mp4 files are support better by the browsers.  .mov are mostly for Apple devices.
+The conversion keeps the Live Photo soundtrack.

 ~~~
 # from container